j5ik2o/trinity/README.md

 }
 ```

-Please modify codes for routing in following to bootstrap.
+Please modify bootstrap for routing to Play2 like controler.

 ```scala
 // ...